Important Notes, please read;

 -

 The mountain mints have become all the rage in the last few years due to their utterly impressive ability to attract and feed pollinators.
 Stay for awhile around one of these plants when they are in bloom on a warm sunny day and you’ll see the power for yourself, as swarms of wasps, bees, and butterflies make their rounds.
 The leaves have a powerful minty aroma when rubbed, and can be steeped to make a refreshing tea.
-Stout, multi branched perennials of well drained soils, does best in full sun.
+Stout, multi branched perennials of well drained soils, does well in full sun to part shade.
+Lanceolate shaped leaves.
+Flowers in late July, a couple weeks after clustered mountain mint Multi-stemmed growth habitat attaining 3-4 feet in height.

 1-2gal size, $16.00 (Seed grown, MOFGA certified organic.)